housker/lattice/README.md

 # Lattice Take Home Exercise

-[Web app](https://lattice-take-home.herokuapp.com)for finding information about favorite movies using the The Movie Database API.
+[Web app](https://lattice-take-home.herokuapp.com) for finding information about favorite movies using the The Movie Database API.

 ## Getting Started